Building a Better Team

 Implementing Your Disciplinary Plan

-Before you finalize your plan, have a lawyer look it over to ensure it’s per state and federal laws.
+Before finalizing your plan, have a lawyer review it to ensure it complies with both state and federal laws.
 I have a post about how to choose a lawyer for your business if you’re stumped.
 It’s a good idea to have a lawyer in mind in case you also face a wrongful termination lawsuit.

-Keep your disciplinary policy on display and include it in your company handbook so it’s highly visible.
-Please include it in your onboarding paperwork and have each employee sign a copy when they start the job.
+Keep your disciplinary policy on display and include it in your company handbook so that it remains obvious.
+Please include it in your onboarding paperwork and have each employee sign a copy upon commencing their employment.

-If you have to make any changes to the policy down the line, email your staff, including the updates, to ensure everyone is on the same page.
-As long as every employee knows the procedure, they shouldn’t be surprised if and when they receive a warning.
+If you need to make any changes to the policy in the future, email your staff with the updates to ensure everyone is on the same page.
+As long as every employee is aware of the procedure, they shouldn’t be surprised if and when they receive a warning.

-The policy should guide underperforming employees to improve, not punish them for making mistakes.
+The policy should guide underperforming employees in improving, rather than punishing them for making mistakes.
 As long as this attitude is part of your company culture, you won’t have to worry about employees taking it personally if they need to be corrected.

 It’s not hard to figure out how to avoid a wrongful termination lawsuit—it’s all in the way you manage the situation.
 Managing employee performance is a critical function of leaders.
 If you would like to learn how to do this more efficiently, fill out my contact form, and let’s schedule a complimentary video call.